-JEM-X is currently operated with one active and one dormant unit.
-The nominal telemetry allocation is 7 science packets and one housekeeping packet per 8 seconds for the active unit.
-This allows to transmit about 90 counts/s before events will begin to pile up in the onboard buffer - this will eventually force the grey filter mechanism to set in.
-(90 counts/s corresponds to about 500 mCrab source counts plus the solar minimum instrumental background).
-At the beginning of a new pointing (science window) the grey filter is set to full transmission, and therefore, even for higher count rates there will always be a period in the beginning of every pointing where all data are transmitted - the catch is that some of the data taken at the end of the pointing may be lost as the on-board buffers are flushed when the following pointing begins.
+JEM-X currently operates with one active and one dormant unit.
+The impact operating one or the other, instead in parallel, is a smaller total sensitive area, but the expected total lifetime has increased.
+The nominal telemetry allocation is 7 science packets and 1 housekeeping packet per 8 seconds for the active unit.
+This allows to transmit about 90 counts/s before events will begin to pile up in the onboard buffer - this will eventually force the grey filter mechanism to set in (90 counts/s corresponds to about the count rate for a ~500 mCrab source plus the solar minimum instrumental background).
+At the beginning of a new pointing (so-called "science window") the grey filter is set to full transmission, and therefore, even for higher count rates there will always be a period in the beginning of every pointing where all data are transmitted - the catch is that some of the data taken at the end of the pointing may be lost as the onboard buffers are flushed when the following pointing begins.